thenumbernine/Tensor/README.md

 - shorter names for `index_*` for building tensors.

-- more tensor types: `_ident` for identity rank-2 (0 DOF),
+- more tensor types:  maybe diagonalized rank-2 (N-DOF),
-	`_scale` for single-variable rank-2 (1-DOF),
-	maybe diagonalized rank-2 (N-DOF),
-	and then rank-N symmetric and antisymmetric.

 - any way to optimize symmetries between non-neighboring dimensions?
 	- like $t_{ijkl} = a_{ij} b_{kl}$ s.t. i and k are symmetric and j and l are symmetric, but they are not neighboring.

 - somehow for differing-typed tensors get operator== constexpr

 - range-iterator as a function of the tensor, like `for (auto i : a.range) {`
 	- then maybe see how it can be merged with read and write iterator? maybe?  btw write iterator is just a range iterator over the sequence `count<0>...count<numNestings-1>` with a different lookup
 	- so make a generic multi-dim iterator that acts on `index_sequence`. then use it with read and write iters.

 - rank-n interior aka contract-n-times on neighboring indexes?